Hamzam157/Analyzing_Housing_Prices_California/README.md

 ![image](https://user-images.githubusercontent.com/113868226/190939057-da85ddf8-3dae-4433-9406-3c114dce157d.png)

-Please go through my provided Jupyter Noteebok in this repo to see each step in detail
+Please go through my provided Jupyter Noteebok in this repo in order to see each step in detail